ElectricityEmissions.jl: A Framework for the Comparison of Carbon Intensity Signals: Case Study: Shifting

 \subsection{Methodology}

-We perform load shifting based on LMCE, ALMCE, ACE, and LACE carbon metrics, within each 24-hour period of the dataset.
-Following the workflow described in Section \ref{sec:workflow}, we first calculate initial "pre-shift" emissions intensity for each metric.
+We perform load shifting based on LMCE, ALMCE, ACE, and LACE carbon metrics, within each 24-hour period of year, following the workflow described in Section \ref{sec:workflow} (note that the test-case setup is described in the paragraph above.

-Next, the data-centers, which are assumed to operate in a network controlled by a single entity, are then allowed to shift their load both in space and time to align with periods/locations of low carbon intensity.
-The mathematical formulations of the data center load shifting problem can be found in Appendix \ref{app:load_shifting_formulation}.
-As an outcome of the optimization problem, we obtain \emph{estimated} accounted emissions for the data centers.

-Finally, the load-shifting step is followed by a re-dispatch of the system and recalculation of carbon intensity metrics in order to determine realized accounted emissions and whole-system emissions outcomes.
+\textbf{\emph{1.
+Initial Emissions Calculations}} We first calculate initial "pre-shift" emissions intensity for each metric, as would be determined from a DA market clearing solution.
+This provides a forecast of the carbon metric for each node, and at each hour of the day.